I want to buy a good skillet or sauté pan. Which should I buy and what is the difference?

 Handles should be riveted through the pan into its interior.
 Pick up the pan to see if it’s unwieldy.
 Imagine it weighted with food.

 One brand I like is All-Clad.
-Anticipate a price tag of over $100, but you have a pan to pass on to your grandchildren.
+Anticipate a price tag of more than $100, but you have a pan to pass on to your grandchildren.
 A good sauté pan never dies.